Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 ###### 5/23/22
 Jonathan Shavit:
+- (technically pushed after midnight on 5/24, but i started coding before midnight and just forgot to commit until after i played around with testing and tried to fix the hitboxes)
 - fixed bug where bullets wouldn't move
 - made the bullets fire in the direction of the mouse